-A diet rich in vitamin B2 (and Riboflavin supplements, if needed) can serve as a preventative method to limit migraines and other types of chronic headache.
+A diet rich in vitamin B2 can serve as a preventative method to limit migraines and other types of chronic headache.

 Riboflavin is good for more than one part of your noggin!
-Studies show that people whose diets are high in vitamin B2 are at a lower risk of degenerative eye diseases such as cataracts, keratoconus and glaucoma (all of which are associated with aging).
-(6)
+Studies show that people whose diets are high in vitamin B2 are at a lower risk of degenerative eye diseases, such as cataracts, keratoconus and glaucoma (all of which are associated with aging).

 Anemia is related to a problem with the hemoglobin cell that carries oxygen throughout the body.
 When your body is unable to get enough oxygen to the cells and tissues, it becomes weak and fatigued.

-One of our best recipes involving feta is my Roasted Beet Salad.
+One of our best recipes involving feta is this Roasted Beet Salad.
 It’s a simple salad with antioxidant-rich beets, using feta cheese as a topping.

 Hungry for grilled cheese?
 Then I suggest using feta as part of this Avocado Grilled Cheese sandwich.
 Trust me, you will be really happy you did.